Katajisto/wordzSniper/README.md

 # wordzSniper

-!!
-THIS APPLICATION IS A WORK IN PROGRESS PROJECT !!
+I am wrote a blog about this project at ktj.st!
+You can also find the pre-built project there.

-I am writing a blog about its progress at ktj.st
+The program will not work without the dictionary, you need to download that from the blog (The dictionary is in Finnish).

-When ready it will find words in a 4x4 character grid, used by a mobile game called wordZ.
+You need to provide your own dictionary if you want to use this with anything else than the Finnish sanajahti.